 After Elizabeth’s death, Alexis engaged in charitable activities in her memory.
 Sometime between 1842 and 1846, he opened an art gallery called “Soyer’s Philanthropic Gallery” at which he exhibited Elizabeth’s work.
 He used some of the money the gallery earned to fund soup kitchens in London.

 In 1846, he published the “The Gastronomic Regenerator (1846)” his first book, which took him 10 months to write amidst all his other work.
 In it, he wrote proudly of the table he had had designed for the centre of the kitchen for the Reform Club: “In the middle is an elm table, made on a plan entirely original, having twelve irregular sides, and giving the utmost facility for the various works of the kitchen, without any one interfering with another.”

 By the end of 1846, Alexis was increasingly concerned about the potato famine in Ireland, and by February 1847 was writing letters to the newspapers about it.
-He was consequently appointed by British government under Prime Minister Russell to go to Ireland, and invited as well from the other end by the Lord Lieutenant of Ireland, Lord Bessborough, to come and help out.
+He was consequently appointed by British government under Prime Minister Russell to go to Ireland, and invited as well from the other end by the Lord Lieutenant of Ireland, Lord Bessborough, to come help.
+[See Literature & Lore section at end.]

 Alexis took a leave of absence from his work at the Reform Club, and arriving in Dublin, had a building purpose-built outside the royal barracks to serve as a soup kitchen, selling food at half-price.
 He had aimed to feed a maximum of 5,000 people a day, but ended up feeding 8,750 at its busiest instead.